simplesamlphp/simplesamlphp-module-consentadmin/docs/consentAdmin.md

 no filter is allowed to make userinteraction.

 It is up to the developers of the filters to respect the isPassive request.
-The prefered thing to do is to make your setup so that only filters that modify attributes is run.
+The preferred thing to do is to make your setup so that only filters that modify attributes is run.
 Othervise it is recommended that developers of filters to throw a 'NoPassive' exception, if the filter can not run without userinteraction.